Estate Planning Attorney Orlando

 For the next 19 years, 10,000 baby boomers will reach the age of 65 each day.
-These hard working Americans typically have more than 1 child and have accumulated quite the “nest egg” of assets.
-Our estate planning law firm knows that no two estates are the same which is why we are here to provide solutions that work the way you want, preparing for situations that will or could arise in the future.
+These hard-working Americans typically have more than 1 child and have accumulated quite the “nest egg” of assets.
+Our Orlando estate planning attorney knows that no two estates are the same which is why we are here to provide solutions that work the way you want, preparing for situations that will or could arise in the future.
 With your legacy in mind, we protect your loved one’s inheritances!

 It is in your best interest that when (not if) you pass away you were the one who decided how your estate was divided.
 You will want to determine who gets what and when that person gets it.
 Additionally, you will want to ensure that you are paying the least amount of taxes, legal fees, and court costs.
 This takes estate planning!

 Orlando Estate Planning Definition

 Estate Planning in Orlando is the preparation for the distribution and management of a person’s estate at death through the use of wills, trusts, insurance policies, and other arrangements, primarily to reduce administration costs and transfer tax liability.
 Additionally, under the umbrella of estate planning, falls healthcare & non-healthcare related decisions directed by powers of attorney, living wills, and healthcare surrogate documents.

 An estate is the interest an individual possesses in lands or in any other subject of property.
 Most objects of value a person own are part of their estate, including vehicles, houses, bank accounts, investments, and personal belongings.